Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 7. Monitor Your AI Hiring Selection Rates for Potentially Discriminatory Outcomes

 Option 2.
-AI Bias Audits: A more precise method of identifying AI discrimination is to periodically perform what’s called an AI bias audit that uses specific metrics measuring historical data that employers keep track of relating to their real-life use of the AI tool to determine whether such use results in disproportionately negative outcomes against certain protected groups.
-The metrics vary depending on whether the AI tool is a regression system that generates a continuous score or a classification system that provides a Yes/No or other binary output.
+AI Bias Audits: A more precise method is to periodically perform what’s called an AI bias audit that uses specific metrics measuring historical data that employers keep track of relating to their real-life use of the AI tool to determine whether such use results in disproportionately negative outcomes against certain protected groups.
+The metrics vary depending on whether the AI tool is a regression system that generates a continuous score or a classification system that provides a “Yes/No” or other binary output.
 Employer use of AI bias audits, which are often performed by an independent third party, will probably become mandatory in Canada in the not-too-distant future the way they have in some parts of the US, including New York City.